About colon cancer

 If your results are unsatisfactory, you must get a repeat test.
 A result that is unsatisfactory means that the test was rejected or invalid.

-Get a colonoscopy if you’re at above-average risk
+Get a colonoscopy if you’re at increased risk

 A colonoscopy is an exam where a doctor looks at the lining of the entire colon using a long, flexible tube with a tiny camera on the end.

-It should be used if you’re at above-average risk for getting colon cancer, meaning you have a family history of colon cancer that includes one or more parents, siblings or children with the disease.
+It should be used if you’re at increased risk for getting colon cancer, meaning you have a family history of colon cancer that includes one or more parents, siblings (brother or sister) or children with the disease.
 If this is the case:

 • Talk to your family doctor or nurse practitioner.
-You are at a higher risk of colon cancer and should get checked with a colonoscopy.
+You are at a increased risk of colon cancer and should get checked with a colonoscopy.

 • You should start getting a colonoscopy at age 50, or 10 years earlier than the age your relative was diagnosed with colon cancer, whichever comes first.

 • The amount of time you should wait until getting checked again after a normal result is based on your family history.
-Your doctor or nurse practitioner can advise on what is appropriate for you.
+Your doctor or nurse practitioner can help figure out when you should get screened for colon cancer again, and whatich screening test is best for you.

 Learn more about colonoscopies.